aimms/how-to/Articles/518/518-add-logo-to-webui-app.rst

     .. image:: images/increasing-margin-right.png
         :align: center

 #.
-Line 13 options are:
+Line 13 specifies that image should be vertically aligned in the middle of the available space.
+The options are:

     #.  ``middle`` (advised)